Middle English: Transition to Early Modern English

 The Chancery Standard's influence on later forms of written English is disputed, but it did undoubtedly provide the core around which Early Modern English formed.
 Early Modern English emerged with the help of William Caxton's printing press, developed during the 1470s.
 The press stabilized English through a push towards standardization, led by Chancery Standard enthusiast and writer Richard Pynson.
-Early Modern English began in the 1540s after the printing and wide distribution of the English Bible and Prayer Book, which made the new standard of English publicly recognizable, and lasted until about 1650.
+Early Modern English began in the 1540s after the printing and wide distribution of the English Bible and Prayer Book, which made the new standard of English publicly recognisable and lasted until about 1650.

 Phonology

 The main changes between the Old English sound system and that of Middle English include: